meandering

 Haiku Writing Prompts, Dialogue and Information Curated by The Haiku Foundation’s Passionate Team of Contributors

-The Long List of the best poems published in 2021
+The Short List of exceptional poems published in 2025

-Book of the Week – still lifes by Ron Scully
+Book of the Week – the anabasis of man by Michael O’Brien

 Feature Overview